halo-neuroscience/api-docs/source/index.md

 # Authentication

-Application authentication has not been implemented it.
+Application authentication has not been implemented yet.

-For user requests after sign in (have link here), the Authorization header should include the user ID, followed by a colon, followed by the access token which is returned as a response to user sign in.
+For user requests after sign in (have link here), the Authorization header should include "Bearer", followed by the user ID, followed by a colon, followed by the access token which is returned as a response to user sign in.
 For example:

-`Authorization: 1:-gjzZa8aHs7M7wjyE8xU`
+`Authorization: Bearer 1:-gjzZa8aHs7M7wjyE8xU`

 <aside class="notice">
 The user ID and access token are returned upon user sign in.